AmarBego/DataNormTS/README.md

 - **Concurrency Control**: Maintain data consistency with built-in support for managing concurrent operations using `async-lock`.
 - **Type Safety**: Leverage TypeScript's type system for enhanced code reliability and developer experience.

-## 🚧 Work in Progress: Denormalization

-I am currently working on a denormalization feature that will allow you to convert normalized data back into its original structure.
-This feature is still under development and is not yet available in the public API.
-Stay tuned for updates!

-Key points about the upcoming denormalization feature:
-- Convert normalized data back to its original nested structure
-- Maintain consistency with the normalization process
-- Handle complex scenarios like circular references
-- Provide options for partial denormalization

-I appreciate your patience as we work on this feature.
-If you have any suggestions or use cases you'd like to see supported, please open an issue on our GitHub repository.

 ## 📦 Installation

 To install the library, use npm or yarn: